 At times, teens want to discuss their thoughts and feelings with you however, they don’t know where to start nor how to communicate the cluster of emotions and thoughts.
 They crave independence wanting to figure things out on their own, however, still want to be able to go to a parent when they want to.
 Verbally saying to your teen that they are not alone lets your teen know that you see them in their struggle however, you are giving them space to come to you.
 Also, you are validating their experience by subtly letting them know you remember how tough it was to be an adolescent.

 3. Write them a small note

-Your teen might not acknowledge your small note of appreciation or encouragement but believe me, a couple of positive words go a long way.
+Your teen might not acknowledge your small note of encouragement but believe me, a couple of positive words go a long way.
 When you are thinking of your teen at work, send them a short text message saying how special they are to you.
-Or, you can write them a small note to put in their lunch reminding them of how proud you are of them.
+Or, you can write them a small note and put it in their lunch box reminding them of how proud you are of them.
 Lastly, you can put a sticky note on their bathroom mirror letting them know the beautiful things you see in them.
 A small note will remind your teen that you are thinking of them, and they are not alone.

 Clinical Psychologist Madeline Levine said it best, “Make sure your teen knows that if given a choice of all the children in the world, he or she is the one you would choose.”